solo-io/supergloo/docs/content/setup/_index.md

 To go into slightly more detail about what just happened:

-* A service account was created in the `service-mesh-hub` namespace of the remote cluster
+* A service account was created in the `gloo-mesh` namespace of the remote cluster
 * That service account's auth token was stored in a secret in the management plane cluster
-* The Service Mesh Hub CSR agent was deployed in the remote cluster
+* The Gloo Mesh CSR agent was deployed in the remote cluster
-* Future communications that Service Mesh Hub does to the remote cluster's Kubernetes API server will be done using the service account auth token created in the first bullet point
+* Future communications that Gloo Mesh does to the remote cluster's Kubernetes API server will be done using the service account auth token created in the first bullet point

 ## Next Steps